 By the time I turned 22, I had lost a small amount of weight with the myriad of diets I had tried and fluctuated between 83kg – 88kg for the next few years – gaining and quickly losing, regaining and then quickly losing again in a vicious cycle.

 In 2006, my husband and I decided we would get married at the end of the following year.
 This was a huge wake up call.
-It wasn’t just the fact that I would soon have to fit into a wedding dress and brace myself for wedding photos that we would keep forever, it was the realisation that I had just spent the first part of my 20’s feeling overweight and unhappy in my own skin.
+It wasn’t just the fact that I would soon have to fit into a wedding dress and brace myself for wedding photos that we would keep forever, it was the realisation that I had just spent the first part of my 20’s feeling overweight and unhappy with my body.
 Your 20’s are supposed to be when you feel your best!
 When you feel fun and flirty, fit and terrific.
 I felt none of those things.

 The year I turned 24 I decided enough was enough with the anti-depressants and ditched them for good.
 I learnt breathing techniques and other natural methods to manage my anxiety.
 I was still not happy with my weight but I had gotten to a point when I had stayed at 85kg for a while so was happy that I was not gaining anymore.
 I think a big reason for that was I stopped the medication.